Cold brewed coffee is typically made using coarse grounds because they're easier to strain and help keep sediment down during a long steep.

 I hope you’ve enjoyed this article and learned something new about making cold brew with fine coffee grounds.

-This brewing method will help you get rid of those pre-ground coffees that have been in your cabinet way too long.
+This brewing method will help you eliminate those pre-ground coffees that have been sitting in your cabinet for way too long.

 If you’d like to use your homemade cold brew coffee for a delicious recipe, you can check out some of my favorites below!